Pre-Fortress-2/Docker-PreFortress2Server/README.md

 This will only work with PF2 0.7!
 See you soon!

 # Pre-Fortress 2 Server with Docker
 A Docker image to streamline and easily deploy new Pre-Fortress 2 servers.
 Requires [Docker](https://docker.com/) to be installed.
-Based off the old [official Linux server guide](https://web.archive.org/web/20210602043159/https://steamcommunity.com/sharedfiles/filedetails/?id=2090433448).
+Based off the [official Linux server guide](https://steamcommunity.com/sharedfiles/filedetails/?id=2737475433).
 The image is rebuilt automatically every week on Sunday with all the latest updates for everything.

 # Tags
 * [`latest`](Dockerfile.pf) - The latest basic server image of Pre-Fortress 2, with all files updated weekly.